We will be starting to rent out our equipment on May 2021.

 EDRR Noxious Weed found in Bonneville County is Policeman’s helmet, believed to have been eradicated

-Noxious weeds that have a minimal presence in Bonneville County and it is believed that these weeds can be removed within a few years and monitored thereafter.
+These are noxious weeds that have a minimal presence in Bonneville County and it is believed that these weeds can be removed within a few years and monitored thereafter.

-Control Noxious Weeds in Bonneville County are Black henbane, bohemian knotweed , Buffalobur, Dyer’s woad, Flowering Rush, Japanese knotweed, Perennial sowthistle, Russian knapweed, and Small bugloss.
+Some examples of Statewide Control Noxious Weeds in Bonneville County are Black henbane, bohemian knotweed , Buffalobur, Dyer’s woad, Flowering Rush, Japanese knotweed, Perennial sowthistle, Russian knapweed, and Small bugloss.

 Noxious Weeds that pose the greatest economical threat to property.
 These weeds have a strong presence in the county and the intention may not be to eradicate all patches, but to contain the weeds in their current location and help landowners manage them.